geoschem/HEMCO/docs/source/user-guide/rundir-init.rst

    $ ./createRunDir.sh

 During the course of script execution you will be asked a series of
 questions:

 ==================
 Enter ExtData path
 ==================

-The first time you create a HEMCO run directory on your system you will be prompted for a path to GEOS-Chem shared data directories, which are also used by HEMCO.
+The first time you create a :program:`HEMCO` run directory on your system you will be prompted for a path to GEOS-Chem shared data directories, which are also used by :program:`HEMCO`.
 The path should include the name of your :file:`ExtData/` directory and should not contain symbolic links.
 The path you enter will be stored in file :file:`~/.geoschem/config` in your home directory as environment variable :envvar:`GC_DATA_ROOT`.
 If that file does not already exist it will be created for you.
 When creating additional run directories you will only be prompted again if the file is missing or if the path within it is not valid.

 .. code-block:: none